tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 for which no corresponding cipher state can be determined SHOULD handle it as a record which fails deprotection.

-Note that epoch values do not wrap.
-If a DTLS implementation would need to wrap the epoch value, it MUST terminate the connection.
+Epoch values are allowed to wrap.
+When the epoch value 2^16-1 is incremented, the new incremented epoch value is 4.

 The traffic key calculation is described in Section 7.3 of {{!TLS13}}.